Getting to the Bottom of Things: How Physiotherapy Can Help Faecal Incontinence in Women

 • Prolapse specifically rectocele, rectal prolapse and intussusception

-• Constipation- usually leading to an overflow
+• Constipation that usually leads to an overflow

 • Incomplete bowel movements

-• Suboptimal stool type e.g. loose stools
+• Suboptimal stool type or loose stools

 • Weak anal sphincter and pelvic floor muscles